SebastianSchwank/Genesis/README.md

 License:

-The permission is given only for ediucational.
+The permission is given only for ediucational usage.
-This software is written by Sebastian Schwank.
+This software is written by Sebastian Benedigt Josua Schwank.
 These three sentences have to be included in the Software License and it's permitted to remove them.

+For commercial usage and developement please contact me via Facebook:

+www.facebook.com/sebastian.schwank

 TODO: